First Nations Scholarships

 Further information regarding the First Nations Scholarship Program can be found by contacting Helen Roberts on (03) 9862 9200 or helen.roberts@mggs.vic.edu.au.

 As a school, we aim to weave indigenous culture into our everyday activities so we might all come together with a richer understanding of our shared history.
-Former student Kahlee Stanislaus (2016 Leaver) was the recipient of an first nations scholarship, in her own words:
+Former student Kahlee Stanislaus (2016 Leaver) was the recipient of a first nations scholarship, in her own words:

 I found MGGS has a culture of respect, caring and inclusion of difference.
 The School celebrates diversity and provides opportunities for its students and families to share their cultural stories in an atmosphere of respect and acknowledgement.
 This mutual respect across cultures involves being open to learning different ideas and appreciating the enrichment it provides.